bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 ## Encoding of the functional

-The functional is encoded in the composite type [`PeriodicOrbitOCollProblem`](@ref).
+The functional is encoded in the composite type [`Collocation`](@ref).
 See the link for more information, in particular on how to access the underlying functional, its jacobian...

 ## Jacobians

 We provide many different jacobians to take advantage of the problem or the dimensionality.
-These jacobians are available through the argument `jacobian` in the constructor of `PeriodicOrbitOCollProblem`.
+These jacobians are available through the argument `jacobian` in the constructor of `Collocation`.
 For example, you can pass `jacobian  = FullSparse()`.
 Note that all the internal linear solvers and jacobians are set up automatically so you don't need to do anything.
 However, for the sake of explanation, we detail how this works.

 1. `DenseAnalytical()`
 The jacobian is computed with an analytical formula, it works for dense matrices.
 This is the default algorithm.